Vancey567/baketion-bake-it/README.md

 # baketion-bake-it
 # To Setup this project
-1. install all the node module by using command
+1. install all the require dependecies using command `yarn install`
-`yarn install`

 2. install nodemon ->